-If you use device policies and Exchange passcode policies, the two sets of policies are merged and the strictest settings are enforced.
-For information about supported Exchange ActiveSync policies, see Microsoft Exchange in the iOS Deployment Reference.
+If you use device passcode policies and Exchange passcode policies, the two sets of policies are merged and the strictest settings are enforced.
+For information about supported Exchange ActiveSync policies, see Microsoft Exchange in the Deployment Reference for iPhone and iPad.

 Allow simple value

 Permits users to use sequential or repeated characters in their passcodes—for example, “3333” or “DEFG.”